-From September, 2014 Statements of Special Educational Needs were replaced with EHCPs.
-If your child already had a Statement of Special Educational Needs, this will have been converted to an EHCP.
-If the Local Authority agrees that your child's needs are sufficiently complex, they will instigate an assessment.
-You, your child (if appropriate) and professionals working with your child will contribute to a dialogue to establish the appropriate provision for your child, learning targets, who is to provide support and the cost of the support will be set out in a plan which will be regularly reviewed.
-The EHCP will outline the individual/small group support your child needs and what strategies must be put in place.
-It will also have long and short term goals for your child.
-If it is decided that your child doesn't require an EHCP, they may still decide to give the school 'High Needs Funding' for a specified period of time to enable the school to provide appropriate provision.
+If the Local Authority agrees that your child's needs are sufficiently complex they will instigate an assessment.
+You, your child (if appropriate) and Professionals working with your child will contribute to a dialogue to establish the appropriate provision of your child.
+Learning targets, who is to provide support and the cost of the support will be set out in a plan which will be regularly reviewed.
+The Statement or EHCP will outline the individual/small group support your child needs and what strategies must be put in place.
+It will also have long and short-term goals for your child.

+If it is decided that your child doesn't require and EHCP they may still decide to give the school 'High Needs Funding' for a specified period of time to enable the school to provide appropriate provision.
 The decision to give additional money is made by the Local Authority.
 Your child will be placed on the school special needs register in all scenarios.